Table of Contents

 - Get the most out of your interviews

 Each company has its own hiring process and as a candidate, you should prepare for all the possible interview types.
 Knowing what type of interview you might face at each stage of the process is the first and most important step to success.
 In this blog post, we have all the information you need to get familiar with the different types of interviews you may encounter at each stage.

 Screening is the process where the recruiter determines whether a candidate has the basic requirements needed for the applied role.
 If the recruiter decides that the resume and cover letter you presented are qualified, then you will receive an invitation to at least one of those three interviews:

 a) Phone interview

 Typically, the phone interview is the first step of the hiring process and it may last from 15 up to 40 minutes.
 During the phone interview, the recruiter or another human resource representative will ask you to verify your application and learn about your availability.
 After that, they will inquire about your resume and the reason you have applied for the job.
 It is also possible that they ask you about salary expectations, so prepare your answer in advance.
 Keep in mind that recruiters evaluate your communication skills during the phone interview, so don’t underestimate this type of interview.

 Pro tip: When asked about your preferable salary, instead of a specific number, provide a range you feel comfortable with.

 b) Pre-recorded video interview

 A pre-recorded video interview (aka one-way video interviews) is an interview type that gained ground in 2020.
-The recruiter sends a set of questions via a platform and requests the answers back in the video form.
+The recruiter sends a set of questions via a platform and requests the answers back in video form.
 Typically, the questions you will be asked are about yourself (e.g., strengths and weaknesses), past experience, and interest in the company.
-The secret of success here is to prepare and practice your answers beforehand and have active body language.
+The secret to success here is to prepare and practice your answers beforehand and have active body language.